Novo Amor: Career

 Lacey toured with Gia Margaret in 2019.
 They recorded and released two songs together, "Lucky For You" and "No Fun" on 28 February 2019.

 In August 2019, Lacey started working on his second full-length album at a home-made studio at Wales, UK.
 The album recording ended around February 2020.
 On 30 July 2020, he announced the release of his second solo album, Cannot Be, Whatsoever, through AllPoints on 6 November 2020.
 The album features an embroidered cover by Dutch artist Tilleke Schwarz, titled 'Birdcage', later becoming one of the songs titles in the album.
 On 2 December, Lacey released the album documentary titled 'Please Don't Stand Up When Room Is In Motion' directed by Josh Bennett.

+On 29 July 2022, Lacey released Antarctican Dream Machine, an instrumental album he recorded during his time in Antarctica aboard Greenpeace's Arctic Sunrise on a research expedition.
+It was created over a period of three weeks, to capture the inspiration he had and create something without overanalyzing the process.

+On 23 February 2024, he announced his new album Collapse List, released on 05 April 2024.
+The album artwork and imagery were designed by Lacey himself, with additional Elements by Yvette Young.
+In a teaser video, directed by Josh Bennett, Lacey explained that the album title is inspired by the S-Town Podcast, where the protagonist formulates Collapse Lists with things that need to change.
+Lacey said that it almost felt like narrating his own collapse list, with the things that needed to change in his life.

-Lacey’s songs have been featured in movie soundtracks from Five Feet Apart, Elite, and Life is Strange: True Colors.
+Lacey’s songs have been featured in movie soundtracks from Five Feet Apart, Elite, and the video game Life is Strange: True Colors.

 Etymology

 Novo Amor is Portuguese for New Love.
 The artist confirmed in a tweet that the name had a "Portuguese/Latin" [sic] origin, without providing any further explanation.
 He stated in an interview that he went through a break-up in 2012 before he started producing and that led to this name as he found his "New Love" in music.